 Thay often compares our anger to a small child, crying out to his mother.
-When the child cries the mother takes him gently in her arms and listens and observes carefully to find out what is wrong.
-The loving action of holding her child with her tenderness, already soothes the baby’s suffering.
-Likewise, we can take our anger in our loving arms and right away we will feel a relief.
+When the child cries, the mother takes him gently in her arms and listens and observes carefully to find out what is wrong.
+The loving action of holding her child with tenderness already soothes the baby’s suffering.
+Likewise, we can take our anger in our loving arms, and right away we will feel some relief.
 We don’t need to reject our anger.
 It is a part of us that needs our love and deep listening just as a baby does.

 To Bow or Not to Bow